kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 ### Improved collaboration between Himmeblau and Kanidm

 The Himmelblau project uses a lot of Kanidm source code.
-By having an Entra ID compatible server, we would be able to merge and collabore more to "shrink the gap" between our projects.
+By having an Entra ID compatible server, we would be able to merge and collaborate more to "shrink the gap" between our projects.
 This would also give Himmelblau improved access to client testing since they would be able to test against a provider.

 ### Kanidm gains client machine support